Alan Jackson’s Career Took Off After His Wife Met Glen Campbell At The Airport

 She went right up to Glen and championed her husband, an up-and-coming singer with a whole lot of promise.
 Her bold approach paid off.
 By the end of their conversation Glen handed over his business card and said to have Alan get in touch.

-Years later, after Glen passed away, Alan recalled how that one conversation changed the course of his entire life.
+After Glen passed away in 2017, Alan recalled how that one conversation changed the course of his entire life.

 “I will always feel like I owe Glen a lot of gratitude – he was my first contact in Nashville when my wife, Denise, was a flight attendant.
 She met him at the airport and he gave her his business card for his publishing company.
 This connection lead [sic] me down the path that brought me to where I am today.”